 A lack of skilled construction labor is a key limiting factor to expand home construction and improve housing inventory and affordability.
-Housing was a bright spot for the economy during the second half of 2020, as construction activity helped lead an economic rebound.
+Housing was a bright spot for the economy during in the post-covid era, as construction activity helped lead an economic rebound.
 However, sales outpaced home construction, resulting in growing backlog and supply-chain bottlenecks.
 These supply-side constraints have contributed to elevated inflation for an economy that now faces rising recession risk over the next two years.
+Consequently, the Federal Reserve is engaged on a monetary policy path that has increased interest rates and will continue to do so in the quarters ahead.

-These higher construction costs have resulted in increased buyer expense for homeowners and elevated rents for rental households.
-The combination of higher construction and development costs exacerbated by broader inflationary trends have made these problems worse.
-This has resulted in measurable declines for housing affordability and increasingly discoursed prospective homebuyers and renters.
-To offset these challenges, additional residential supply must be added.
+Elevated financing costs, combined with higher construction costs, have resulted in increased buyer expense for homeowners and elevated rents for rental households.
+The combination of higher construction and development costs exacerbated by broader inflationary trends have placed housing affordability challenges at a more than decade low.
+Over the long run, to offset these challenges, additional residential supply must be added.
 And for construction to expand further, more workers must be recruited and trained for the construction sector.